Piradon-Phuangthong/SISGroup21/lib/widgets/README.md

 - Support composition into larger UI structures
 - Improve code reusability and maintainability
 - Follow material design principles

+The channel add sheet works together with the utilities in `lib/data/utils/channel_presets.dart` and the launcher in `lib/data/utils/channel_launcher.dart`.

 ## Usage Examples